bADAsteam/US_Cinema/Datastory.md

 Given all of these factors, several questions come to mind:

-* Is it possible to define the maon character from a summary ?
+* Is it possible to define the main character from a summary ?
 * Does the genre of the movie impacts how women are represented ?
 *